 Solid-state relays are also very silent and do not produce noises while switching unlike other switching systems.

 Solid state relays come with a lot of benefits and should be readily implemented.
 But their price is a major barrier.
 Electromechanical relays approximately cost Rs 60 while solid state relays cost more than Rs 800.
-In order to bring the benefits of solid state relays to more people at an affordable cost, I have simplified its design that can be used with an IoT system operated by Alexa.
+In order to bring the benefits of solid state relays to more people at an affordable cost, I have simplified its design that can be used with this highly reliable IoT project.
+This IoT system is operated by Alexa.
 So let’s begin our exploration with the shopping of the following components.

 Bill Of Material